 Bitcoin has not yet proven that it can store value, but it is used for exchange of goods or services and is also used as a measure to compare goods.
 Bitcoin has met two of the three necessary conditions asked when determining if an investment vehicle is an asset class.
 Future analysis may show that it can also store value but due to the infancy of the currency, it is too early to tell.
 Market correlations show that crypto-currency may be primed to be an asset class all by itself once it can also be shown that it meets all of the necessary criteria.

 Fig. 3.
-Correlation matrix of cryptocurrencies and fiat between Jan.
+Correlation matrix of cryptocurrencies (Bitcoin, Litecoin and Ethereum Price) and fiat between Jan.
 2017 and Mar.
 2018.

 Fig. 4.
-Correlation matrix of cryptocurrencies and gold between Jan.
+Correlation matrix of cryptocurrencies (Bitcoin, Litecoin and Ethereum Price) and gold between Jan.
 2017 and Mar.
 2018.

 4 Sentiment Analysis